 Then she read a poem she described as "an old, old poem everybody wants me to read—so I'll do it."
 It was the UU favorite, "Wild Geese."
 After that, Oliver read "Yes!
 No!," a prose poem.

 Commenting that young writers seem to give great attention to commas, she described a dilemma she tried to solve: how to get readers to read past the first sentence.
 A solution?
 Write a poem of only one sentence.
 But, she noted, this makes the poem "a little difficult to read."
 She did manage it.

-From her new book coming out this fall, named Thirst, Oliver read "Great Moth Comes from is Papery Cave."
+From her new book coming out this fall, named Thirst, Oliver read "Great Moth Comes from His Papery Cave."
 She then read "Mozart for Example" and "Oxygen."
-She continued with a longer poem, "Six Recognitions of the Lord," followed (with a twinkle) by Perry Three: "Little Dog's Rhapsody in the Night."
+She continued with a longer poem, "Six Recognitions of the Lord," followed (with a twinkle) by Percy Three, "Little Dog's Rhapsody in the Night."

 Oliver introduced the next as "another old poem, using the clever device of questions the audience gets to answer—later."
 Then she read "In the Store," another from her upcoming book, and "Such Singing in the Wild Branches."

 Announcing that she was switching the order of the last two, she read "In the Evening in the Pine Woods," also from Thirst, and finished with "White Heron Rises over Blackwater," noting that there is no pond named Blackwater but that it was convenient to give a pond a name.

 Sinkford closed the program, noting that the audience members had been "soothed and stimulated by this wonderful woman," putting into words the feeling in the room of calmness and good humor.
 After the reading, Mary Oliver stayed to sign copies of her books.